andromeda360/a360-example-repo/README.md

 We provide notebook starter examples for data scientist users to develop their ML models in A360 environment. `MDK` (Model Development Kit) is pre-built in all A360 environments.
 The starter notebooks provide practical examples on how data scientist can use `MDK` to easily interact with A360 Data Repo (with managing cloud credentials) as well as ML experiment tracking by only adding a few line of code.
 We also have `MDK` examples on how to register model for `Starpack` deployment in A360 environment.
 Since `MDK` is a powerful tool to help data scientists develop models effectively, we encourage users to do their end-to-end data science work in A360 environment.
 The full end-to-end example notebooks are located in `a360_env_e2e` directory.

 However, in some cases, data scientists might use other ML tooling and environment they are familar with to build their ML models, such as MLflow or SageMaker.
-A360 AI Platform provide options for A360 users to import the model artifacts and register the model in `Starpack` so you can utilize the zero-touch ML deployment in A360 AI.
+A360 AI Platform provide options for A360 users to import the model artifacts and register the model in `Starpack` so you can utilize the single-touch ML deployment in A360 AI.
 The model import example notebooks are located in `a360_env_import`.

 ## Deployment